How to Patch Drill Holes in Drywall: Step-by-Step Guide

 Make sure to have all these tools ready before you begin the patching process.
 This way, you won’t have to interrupt your work to search for missing tools, and you can maintain a smooth workflow.

-See also Best dribbling drills for youth soccer
+See also Best hitting drills for power

 Measuring and Marking the Hole